the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

         cp -i ./files/.gitignore_global ~/
         git config --global core.excludesFile ~/.gitignore_global
         ```
-  - There are some settings that can only be set in the JSON
+  - There are some settings that can only be set in the `settings.json`
      ```json
      "editor.tokenColorCustomizations": {
        "textMateRules": [